COMPRESS(3) | Library Functions Manual | COMPRESS(3) |

 and will have the same stream interface.

-Compression can be done in a single step if the buffers are large enough (for example if an input file is mmap'ed), or can be done by repeated calls of the compression function.
+Compression can be done in a single step if the buffers are large enough or can be done by repeated calls of the compression function.
 In the latter case, the application must provide more input and/or consume the output (providing more output space) before each call.

 The compressed data format used by default by the in-memory